UANATACA/RA-REPO/ra_gui.md

 <div id="SELLOnubeNC" style="padding-top: 60px;"><h2>SELLOnubeNC<h2></div>

-Electronic seal certificate issued in the centralized custody system of Uanataca certificates and intended for electronic signature, usually in unassisted processes.
+Electronic seal certificate issued in the centralized custody system of Uanataca certificates or on a smartcard or a cryptographic token, and intended for electronic signature, usually in unassisted processes.

 <table>
 <th>Field</th>